-We also urge you to read the college catalog and become familiar with scholastic rules, content of courses, and courses required in your chosen field.
+Freshmen also are urged to read the college catalog and become familiar with scholastic rules, content of courses, and courses required in their chosen fields.

-MICHIGAN STATE COLLEGE STUDENT HANDBOOK 1939 - '40
+MICHIGAN STATE COLLEGE JUI STUDENT HANDBOOK

 This book is presented to Freshmen and to all other students who apply.